mirage/mirage-www/tmpl/wiki/hello-world.md

 boots the VM, you see the same output on the Xen console as you did on the UNIX version you ran earlier.
 If you need more help, or would like to see how to boot your Xen VM on Amazon's EC2, [click here](/wiki/xen-boot).
-Finally, if you are using an ARM processor, such as the CubieBoard, you will need some extra OPAM package pins that can be found [here](http://openmirage.org/blog/introducing-xen-minios-arm).
+Finally, if you are using an ARM processor, such as the CubieBoard, you should follow extra ARM-specific documentation found [here](http://openmirage.org/blog/introducing-xen-minios-arm).

 ### Step 2: Getting a block device